ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 ### Adding a Database Connection

 Now you’ll see a list of your databases.
-To connect another database to Metabase, click **Add database**.
-Metabase currently supports the following types of databases:
+To connect another database to eKomi, click **Add database**. eKomi currently supports the following types of databases:

 * Amazon Redshift
 * [Google BigQuery](databases/bigquery.md)